 Keep your style consistent

 Some of the bullet point style rules aren’t hard and fast.
-Unless you’re following a specific style guide (such as the AP Stylebook or The Chicago Manual of Style), use the style that looks best to you, but remember to keep it parallel and keep it consistent, because those things are non-negotiable.
+Unless you’re following a specific style guide (such as APA format or Chicago style), use the style that looks best to you, but remember to keep it parallel and keep it consistent, because those things are non-negotiable.
 With a little precision, you’ll create bullet points that will catch your readers’ attention and keep them on the page so your carefully crafted words earn more than just fifteen seconds of their time.